panglesd/slipshow/docs/tutorial.rst

 you just need to send them the file.
 It is also highly portable: it will work on any system with a web browser (virtually all of them!).

-In this tutorial, you will create your first Slipshow presentation.
-It is entirely self-contained, and introduces both the usage, the syntax and the different features of Slipshow. :ref:`anatomy:Anatomy of a Slipshow presentation` is a good complementary read.
+In this tutorial, you will create your first typed (as opposed to drawn) Slipshow presentation.
+It is entirely self-contained, and introduces you to the usage and syntax of several of Slipshow's key features.
+:ref:`anatomy:Anatomy of a Slipshow presentation` is a good complementary read.

 ..
-   Writing slips should not differ too much from writing `beamer presentations <https://latex-beamer.com>`_ when not using any of its advanced functionalities.
+   Writing slips should not differ too much from writing `LaTeX beamer presentations <https://latex-beamer.com>`_ when not using its advanced features.
 ..
    The easiest way is to include the Slipshow library from a CDN; this is the option we chose for this tutorial for its simplicity.
 However, in this case you will not be able to display your slips without internet access.
 To use a local version, see :ref:`getting-started`.